 General alarm called

-Written by LORNE ULLEY
+By LORNE ULLEY

 Exposure protection was priority after fire rapidly consumed large residence in Chateauguay, Que.